ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 *Driving in action* — Getting from sensory inputs to car control goes either through a modular stack (perception > localization > forecast > planning > actuation) or, more radically, through a single end-to-end model.
 We work on both strategies, more specificaly on action forecasting, automatic interpretation of decisions taken by a driving system, and reinforcement / imitation learning for end-to-end systems (as in [RL work](https://openaccess.thecvf.com/content_CVPR_2020/html/Toromanoff_End-to-End_Model-Free_Reinforcement_Learning_for_Urban_Driving_Using_Implicit_Affordances_CVPR_2020_paper.html) at CVPR'20).

-*Core Machine Learning* — Deep learning being now a key component of AD systems, it is important to get a better understanding of its inner workings, in particular the link between the specifics of the learning optimization and the key properities (performance, regularity, robustness, generalization) of the trained models.
+*Core Deep Learning* — Deep learning being now a key component of AD systems, it is important to get a better understanding of its inner workings, in particular the link between the specifics of the learning optimization and the key properities (performance, regularity, robustness, generalization) of the trained models.
 Among other things, we investigate the impact of popular batch normalization on standard learning procedures and the ability to learn through unsupervised distillation.

 ### Code